IBM/aspera-cli/README.md

 This GEM is not endorsed/supported by IBM/Aspera

 ## Overview
-This is a Ruby Gem that provides the following features:
+This is a Ruby Gem that provides a command line with the following features:

+* Supports all Aspera server products
+* configuration file for products URLs and credentials
+* FASP transfer agent can be: FaspManager (local ascp), or Connect Client, or a transfer node
+* transfer parameters can be altered by modification of transferspec, this includes requiring multi-session transfer on nodes
+* allows transfers from products to products, essentially at node level
+* supports FaspStream creation (using Node API)
+* additional command plugins can be written by the user
+* parameter values can be passed on command line, in configuration file, in env var, in files
+* parameter values and command can be provided in short format (must be unique)

+In addition, it provides:
 * a FASPManager class for Ruby
 * REST and OAuth classes for use with Aspera products APIs
 * a command line tool: aslmcli
-* CLI supports plugins written by user

 This Gem was developed for the following Purposes:

 * show use of Aspera (REST) APIs: Node, Files, Shares, Faspex, Console
 * provide a command line for some tasks
 * cross-platform (ruby)
+* shows example of use of Aspera products

 Ruby has been chosen as language as it is used in most Aspera products, and the interpret can be found for most platforms.